kishi001/Python-Lectures/README.md

  8.2 - Building a Website Blocker

- 8.3 - Building a Website with Python and Flask (For discussion)
+ 8.3 - Building a Website with Python and Flask

  8.4 - Building GUI with Tkinter

  8.5 - Building a Webcam Motion Detector (would demo)

- [8.6 - Building a Scraper to scrape data]
+ 8.6 - Building a Scraper to scrape data